cristianrozas/nginx-ldap/readme.md

 ## Docker registry proxy configuration

 A sample configuration to act as a proxy to a Docker registry can be found at the official [Docker registry github page](https://github.com/docker/docker-registry/blob/master/contrib/nginx/nginx_1-3-9.conf).

+## License

+This docker image contains binaries for:

+### The NGINX web server

+The NGINX license can be found at the [NGINX website](http://nginx.org/LICENSE).

+### The nginx-auth-ldap module

+The nginx-auth-ldap module license can be found at [its project page](https://github.com/kvspb/nginx-auth-ldap/blob/master/LICENSE).